Is your chocolate vegan? Nut-free? Soy-free? Gluten-free? Dairy-free? Preservative-free?

 We are constantly striving to improve our chocolate.
-That's why we have launched our new, ChocoSol branded chocolate bars.
-Their new, thinner shape enhances the flavour tasting experience of our stone-ground chocolate.
-The new packaging is fully omnibiodegradable and reduces the need for excess stickers and labels.
+That's why in 2019 we launched our new, ChocoSol branded chocolate bars.
+The new, thinner shape enhances the flavour tasting experience of our stone-ground chocolate.
+The new packaging is fully omnidegradable and reduces the need for excess stickers and labels.
 Finally, we chose to simplify our offerings to have a single chocolate bar that can stand taller and prouder on the shelf.

 Each bar is 75g of our best, stone-ground dark chocolate.

 Where is your chocolate from?

 We are bean-to-bar chocolate makers, meaning all our chocolates are made fresh from the raw cacao beans.
 Our cacao is roasted, winnowed, stone-ground, and tempered in our kitchen in Toronto, Ontario.